-The education tax rates reflect draft rates provided by the Province in January 2021.
-Similar to the notional rate concept, the draft education rates typically reflect a reduction in order that the funds collected for Provincial education purposes are revenue neutral.
+The education tax rates reflect tax rates provided by the Province in January 2022.
+Similar to the notional rate concept, the education rates typically reflect a reduction in order that the funds collected for Provincial education purposes are revenue neutral.
 The COVID-19 Pandemic has affected the usual decrease in education rates in two ways.
-First, since the provincial reassessment was delayed, holding property values at 2020 values, the draft education rates for residential are held steady at the 2020 rate.
-Next, given the impact of the pandemic on the Ontario economy, the Province announced in November 2020 that it would reduce all high business education tax (BET) rates to a rate of 0.88 per cent in 2021.
-This has a significant impact on most BET rates for Haldimand County.
-Based on the draft rates, education property taxes are raised will be approximately \$1.2M less than last year, based on the revised assessment values for 2021 taxation.
+First, since the provincial reassessment was delayed, holding property values at 2020 destination values, the draft education rates for residential are held steady at the 2021 rate.
+Next, given the impact of the pandemic on the Ontario economy, the Province announced in November 2020 that it would reduce all high business education tax (BET) rates to a rate of 0.88 per cent starting in 2021.
+The final rates for 2022 maintain this reduced rate established in 2021.
 Resulting draft rates are shown in the table below: